 So this past week I sat down with myself and thought about all the ways I could improve.
-“What could I do better as a parent, spouse, and person in 2017?”
+“What could I do better as a parent, spouse, and person in the new year?”
 I asked myself.
 And I came up with the following answer: nothing.
-There’s nothing I could do to improve in 2017.
+There’s nothing I could do to improve.

 That’s not because I’m some stellar wife or perfect parent.
 I’m not.
 And it’s not because I’ve achieved my weight loss goals and can fit into my high school jeans.
 I can’t.
 And it’s not because I never raise my voice or get so frustrated with my kids that I turn into a total devil mom.
 I don’t.

 It’s because I’m not the person in my house who should really be having a hard talk with themselves about their behavior.
 I’m not the person who can’t find a laundry hamper to save my life.
 I’m not the person who thinks only half the dishes need to be washed for the job to be done.
 I’m not the person who says, “I hate this family” before storming out of the room and slamming the bedroom door.
 I’m the one dealing with everyone else when they do that.